riccardospadon/riccardospadon/README.md

 # 📈 Projects:
-Below, you can see my favourite project that I made/worked on
+👀 Below, you can see my favourite projects that I made/co-worked on and also my personal ones, so...
+Stay Tuned!
 <div align="center">
 <h1>⬇⬇⬇</h1>
 </div>